gabrielelana/paco/README.md

 * Features over performance (developers time is more important)
 * Be as fast as possible

-##### This is work in progress, this is not 0.0.1 therefore it's not yet usable but it's coming along nicely
+> **WARNING:** This is a work in progress, is not ready for use, so don't use it yet.

 ## Example